 There are variations to this strategy which can also change the odds.
 Sometimes a team will have two different handicaps next to its name i.e. Man City -2.0&-2.5.
 This simply means that the bookmaker will split your bet into two for the two different handicaps.
-Therefore, if Man City wins by 2 goals, then you’ll only get half your stake returned (the half that went on the -2.0 handicap) However, if Man City wins by 3 goals then you’ll win on your whole wager.
+Therefore, if Man City wins by 2 goals, then you’ll only get half your stake returned (the half that went on the -2.0 handicap).
+However, if Man City wins by 3 goals then you’ll win on your whole wager.

 However, this strategy isn’t just good for games that have reasonably obvious outcomes.
 You can also use this betting system to bet on closer teams.
-So, if Man City was playing Man Utd. and both are on good form, then they would probably both have 0 handicaps, so you are simply betting on a straight win.
-However, the reason you would use this over a straight match bet is because if the teams draw, you will get your stake back, which wouldn’t happen if you bet on Man City for a win with a straight match bet.
+So, if Man City was playing Man Utd. and both are in good form, then they would probably both have 0 handicaps, so you are simply betting on a straight win.
+However, the reason you would use this over a straight match bet is that if the teams draw, you will get your stake back, which wouldn’t happen if you bet on Man City for a win with a straight match bet.
 This makes your chance of losing your stake less likely.

 Scorecast / Wincast Strategy

 So, these are football betting strategies in which you can make some good money.
 As such, they are becoming more popular in the world of online sportsbetting.
 But what exactly are they and how do you go about using them properly?

 Well, firstly there’s a wincast bet.
 This is similar to a double betting strategy.
 With this, you make bets on 2 different events during one match; you may predict the overall winner of the game alongside the person who you believe will score a goal in the match.
 Now, your bet will only win if both of your predictions come true.

 The scorecast event is very similar but takes the concept a little further.
 This bet is also like a double bet, but you have to know a little more; not only do you have to guess who will win and a goal scorer, but you have to accurately predict the actual score of the match also.